What is a Checkbook IRA?

 2) Fund the new IRA with contributions, transfers, and rollovers

-3) ReSure will form a specially created LLC, provide a compliant operating agreement, and assist with obtaining an EIN
+3) ReSure will form a specially created IRA/LLC, provide a compliant operating agreement, and assist with obtaining an EIN

-4) Open a business bank account in the name of the specially created LLC
+4) ReSure will facilitate the formation of a compliant bank account in the name of the specially created IRA-LLC

-5) Transfer funds from the new IRA to the LLC business account
+5) Transfer funds from the self-directed IRA to the IRA/LLC bank account

-6) Start investing using the control and freedom of a checking account
+6) Start investing using the control and freedom of the IRA-LLC checking account

 Ready to get Checkbook Control of your own IRA-LLC?